isabella232/visualstudiogeeks.github.io/_posts/2018-01-23-github-issues-as-deployment-gate-in-vsts-rm.md

 ## Use our Azure function to search GitHub repo for free ##

 We love Azure functions and VSTS!
 To help you get started with deployment gates we're hosting the GitHub search Azure function that you can use for free to test this functionality out in your release pipeline.
-Don't forget to give us a shout out on Twitter if you find this useful (TODO: Add tweek us URL to this blogpost)
+Don't forget to give us a shout out on Twitter if you find this useful.

 Function URL: `https://vsgeeks-github-depg8-001.azurewebsites.net/api/SearchGitHubIssues`